DinGolan/DevOps-Experts-Final-Project/README.md

 # DevOps Experts - Final Project
 • DevOps Experts Course - Final Project.

-• The project includes 3 parts.
+• The Project Includes 3 Parts.

 • Current status : Only the first part has finished.
 Part 2, 3 will be attach soon ...